Offirmo/offirmo-shell-lib/README.md

 Experimental / in progress :
 - `osl_lib_interrupt_func.sh`  --> exit hook (for mutex auto release)

+Env variables : OSL will respond to a few environment variables :
+* OSL_console_has_light_scheme=true (default false) will adjust colored output styles to be more readable on a white background

 That's it.
 You can now use the features.